-A Redemption Charge of up to 3% of the redemption amount in relation to the redemption of Shares in any Classes of the Fund may be levied at the discretion of the Directors.
+A Redemption Charge of up to 3% of the redemption amount in relation to the redemption of Shares in any Classes of the Fund may be levied at the discretion of the Directors in case of redemptions exceeding 10% of the outstanding Shares.
 The charge will be in favour of the Fund to cover potential losses and trading costs incurred in liquidating the assets to pay the redemption proceeds.